-2.5 The process of enrolment of any student will not be complete until all tuition fees have been paid in full, or an approved payment plan for current academic year fees has been agreed with the Finance Officers of the University.
-A student is required to pay all outstanding tuition fees relating to previous academic years prior to enrolment.
+2.5 A student is required to pay all outstanding tuition fees relating to previous academic years prior to enrolment.

 An international Tier 4 visa student who requires an extension to their leave in the UK is required to pay all outstanding tuition fees relating to previous academic fees before the University of Lincoln can provide a new CAS for their Tier 4 visa application.